Damasy/Udacity-FSND/projects/02_trivia_api/starter/README.md

   - Takes the category and previous questions in the request.
   - Return random question not in previous questions.
+  - Request Arguments: previous_questions which is array of previous questions and quiz_category which is category object for the quiz questions.
+  - Returns: An object including random question.

 - Sample: `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions": [3, 7], "quiz_category": {"type": "Science", "id": "1"}}'`